keithalewis/math/bsmbs.md

 arbitrage.
 In particular, then, we do not even have to assume that the current index price is in equilibrium to correctly appraise the project.

-Ross seemed to realize the difficulty he would face trying to communicating this.

-> I believe that most of these are well known (at least at some level of consciousness), but the failure to understand either their universality or their applicability is endemic.

 Expectation mechanisms are irrelevant?
 No need for prices to follow a diffusion process?
 No need for equilibrium?
-Experts in the field seem to have trouble casting off their cognitive anchor in the classical theory.
+Experts in the academic field seem to have trouble realizing they can cast off their cognitive anchor in the unnecessary accoutrements of the classical Black-Scholes and Merton theory.

-Ross assumed a jump in stock price corresponded to a dividend payment.
-This is an untenable definition.
-Stocks "jump" between market close and market open with no associated cash flow, not to mention they "jump" by an integral multiple of the tick size every time their price moves.
-Fixed income instruments are defined by their cash flows.
-Futures always have price 0 and periodic cash flows determined by the change in market quotes.
-A derivative is a contract specifying the cash flows the seller is obligated to make to the buyer.

-We use $(C_t)$ to denote the cash flows received at time $t$ associated with owning an instrument.
-This leads to a simple and mathematically rigorous model to enable progress on the issues of when and how much to trade, and how risky that is.
+If your career involves writing papers, the only thing you need to deal with is a referee pointing out an error that might delay publication.
+If you are a quant responsible for turning mathematics into software that will be used to run a business, there can be more serious consequences.
+The first time a trader shows up at your desk and says, "Gee, the P\&L seems a little off" you better have a good answer.
+If you don't, the second visit might include the head of the trading floor and angry questions, "You told me this position was hedged!
+Are you lying to me now or were lying to me then?"

+This is a verbatim transcription of what I have heard on a trading floor.
+Fortunately, this was not directed at me.

+There is no need to assume stocks involve a "real world" measure that gets immediately thrown out for a "risk neutral" measure.
+Ross showed how to get the same results as B-S/M and how to generalize those from a bond, stock, and option to any collection of instruments.
+He seemed to realize the difficulty he would face trying to communicating that.

+> I believe that most of these are well known (at least at some level of consciousness), but the failure to understand either their universality or their applicability is endemic.

 B-S/M answers the question of how much to trade.
 Their answer to when to trade is "continuously" and claim the hedge is riskless.
-This note in an attempt to provide a not obviously wrong answer and exhort readers to impove upon it.
+This note in an attempt to provide a not obviously wrong answer and exhort readers to improve upon it.

+We use $(C_t)$ to denote the cash flow received at time $t$ associated with owning an instrument.
+This leads to a simple and mathematically rigorous model to enable progress on the fundamental issues of when and how much to trade, and how risky that is.

 ## Ross